AresMUSH/aresmush.com/tutorials/code/hooks/char-fields.md

 You can add a new tab with controls to edit your custom data in the profile edit screen.

-* Define the tab navigation control: `ares-webportal/app/templates/components/char-edit-custom-tabs.hbs`
+* Define the tab navigation control: `ares-webportal/app/components/char-edit-custom-tabs.hbs`
-* Define the tab contents: `ares-webportal/app/templates/components/char-edit-custom.hbs`
+* Define the tab contents: `ares-webportal/app/components/char-edit-custom.hbs`
 * Add any buttons or actions, as well as packaging the new data to send to the game: `ares-webportal/app/components/char-edit-custom.js`
-* Add the code to return data to the web and save the data from the web: `aresmush/plugins/profile/custom_char_fields.rb` (`get_fields_for_editing` and `save_fields_from_profile_edit`)
+* Add the code to return data to the web and save the data from the web: `aresmush/plugins/profile/custom_char_fields.rb` (`get_fields_for_editing` and `save_fields_from_profile_edit2`)

 ## Chargen

 You can add a new tab to chargen with controls to set your custom data.

-* Define the tab navigation control: `ares-webportal/app/templates/components/chargen-custom-tabs.hbs`
+* Define the tab navigation control: `ares-webportal/app/components/chargen-custom-tabs.hbs`
-* Define the tab contents: `ares-webportal/app/templates/components/chargen-custom.hbs`
+* Define the tab contents: `ares-webportal/app/components/chargen-custom.hbs`
 * Add any buttons or actions, as well as packaging the new data to send to the game: `ares-webportal/app/components/chargen-custom.js`
 * Add the code to return data to the web and save the data from the web: `aresmush/plugins/profile/custom_char_fields.rb` (`get_fields_for_chargen` and `save_fields_from_chargen`)